nikita-kazakov/nikita-kazakov.github.io/_posts/2019-12-13-drop-big-rocks-in-the-jar-first.md

 tags: mindset
 ---

 This analogy is about putting important things first.
-Sounds like the same old crap you hear from self-help books.
-However, I admire a good analogy that sticks in my head and this is one of those.
-This analogy comes from [Stephen Covey](https://en.wikipedia.org/wiki/Stephen_Covey).
+This is a good analogy that sticks in my head.
+It comes from [Stephen Covey](https://en.wikipedia.org/wiki/Stephen_Covey).

 {% include image_center_caption.html
     caption = "Put in rocks first and then pebbles and sand.
 (1)" image = "/assets/images/imported/jar-1.png"
 %}

-Imagine you have a jar and you have big rocks, pebbles, and sand that you need to fill the jar with.
+Let's say you have a jar.
+Next to it you have big rocks, pebbles, and sand to fill the jar with.

 How are you going to fill the jar?
-Order matters.

-If you start to fill it with sand and pebbles and have the rocks come last, there&#8217;s a good chance there won&#8217;t be enough room for rocks.<figure class="wp-block-image size-large">
+If you start filling it with sand and pebbles, the rocks won't fit.

 {% include image_center_caption.html
-    caption = "If you throw in pebbles and sand first, you’ll quickly find that the rocks won’t all fit in the jar." image = "/assets/images/imported/jar-2.png"
+    caption = "Start filling it with sand and pebbles and the rocks won't fit." image = "/assets/images/imported/jar-2.png"
 %}